MathieuMoalic/amumax/README.md

 - Reordered GUI elements.
 - Dark mode GUI.
 - Checks and warns the user for unoptimized mesh.
-- `AutoMeshx = True`, `AutoMeshy = True`, and `AutoMeshz = True` will optimize the corresponding mesh axis for you (this function slightly changes the size and number of cells while keeping the total size of the system constant).
 - Added chunking support as per the [Zarr](https://zarr.readthedocs.io/en/stable/) documentation with the functions:
   - `SaveAsChunk(q Quantity, name string, rchunks RequestedChunking)`
   - `AutoSaveAsChunk(q Quantity, name string, period float64, rchunks RequestedChunking)`